Rayou01/digitals-electronics-2/PlatformIO/Projects/project/README.md

 ## Main structure of the project
 First, the structure of the project can be devided in 2 parts: the main part and then the interrupt part with games code.

-Here the code for the main structure of the code:
+Here the code for the main structure of the code that we will detail for you:
 ```c
 /* Includes ----------------------------------------------------------*/
 #include <avr/io.h>         // AVR device-specific IO definitions